SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         Plural form of :term:`Data Point`

     Device Driver Adapter
-        Device Driver Adpaters within SmartGridready adapt the API given by the :term:`CommHandler` libraries to a transport layer/technology.
+        Device Driver Adpaters within SmartGridready adapt the API given by the :term:`Communication Handler` libraries to a transport layer/technology.
 SmratGridready provides default adapters for Modbus, Web-Services and MQTT as libraries in Python and Java.

+    DSO
+        A Distribution System Operator is a company or entity responsible for operating, maintaining, and developing the electricity distribution network — typically the lower-voltage part of the grid that delivers electricity from transmission systems to end consumers (homes, businesses, etc.).
+See also :term:`TSO` who operates the higher-voltage part of the gris.

     EID
         External Interface Description in XML (also known as EI-XML).
 The EID defines the conversion rules needed to